AdaCore/spark2014/docs/guidance/main.rst

   warning: subprogram "Test" has no effect

+.. index:: --warnings switch (GNATprove)

 You can suppress GNATprove warnings globally by using the switch ``--warnings=off``, which is equivalent to checking the :guilabel:`Do not report warnings` box in GPS, or locally by using ``pragma Warnings``.
 For example, the above warning can be suppressed by switching off local warnings with the above message around the declaration of the procedure ``Test`` as
 follows:

+.. index:: pragma Warnings

 .. code-block:: ada

    pragma Warnings
+     (Off,
-     (Off, "subprogram ""Test"" has no effect",
+      "subprogram ""Test"" has no effect",
       Reason => "Written to demonstrate GNATprove's capabilities");

    procedure Test;

    pragma Warnings (On, "subprogram ""Test"" has no effect");

-A common rule applied in practice is that the reason should identify the author of the pragma, using the format '<initials> <reason>', for example 'CD subprogram is only a test'.
+As noted earlier, a common practice is to identify the author of the pragma, using the format '<initials> <reason>'; for example ``CD subprogram is only a test``.

 How warnings can be suppressed in GNATprove is described in the SPARK User's Guide: